 If you were born between 1996 to the early 2000s, then you’re a Generation Z baby!
 And you’re taking the workforce by storm.
 In the United States alone, there are 65 million Gen Z individuals and by 2021, 40% of the Gen Z population will make up the working and consumer population.

 What does all this mean and why should you even care?
-Gen Z is about to surpass their Millennial cohorts and they are dramatically different.
-Their priorities, needs and values are not like the traditional workforce you’re used to.
+Gen Z is about to surpass its Millennial cohorts and they are dramatically different.
+Their priorities, needs, and values are not like the traditional workforce you’re used to.
 So it’s time you prepared yourself and your business to welcome and understand them.

 Work-life balance is way more important than the salary for the gen z workforce.
 In fact, 38% of Gen Z considers work-life balance as their number one factor in choosing an employer.
 From mental-health days to employee assistance programs to community activities and more, companies must encourage a healthy way of life and robust well-being.
 This means going beyond the bounds of traditional benefits and ensuring a strong company culture.

 For the gen z workforce, it’s crystal clear that creating a community, a family, is the cherry on top.
 Through a communications app, you allow your team to interact with one another in real-time and this helps to build a positive company culture.

 Going off the last point, it’s no surprise that the gen z workforce wants “human interaction at work”.
 Don’t only think of them as the digital generation!
 90% of Generation Z want a human element when it comes to their job role and interactions with their coworkers.